SEARCH

 Before we start work in the garden, there are a few things to take care of.
 Timing will depend on your location and resources, of course.

-- Know your garden zone and last frost date (see links below).
-That determines when tender plants can cope.
+• Know your garden zone and last frost date (see links below).
+That determines timing for planting and sowing.
+When Can I Safely Plant in Spring? explains what you can do now and what should wait.

 Read More